 The future site plan adds a new Academic Support and Office Building around a portion of the existing Library to create better adjacencies between academic support services (library, tutoring, study) and faculty offices.
 This upgraded facility is envisioned as a core building by the academic, administrative and recreation buildings.
-New buildings nearby for STEAM (Science, Technology, Engineering, Arts and Mathematics) programs, and the Student Center will further add to the vitality of the campus core.
+New buildings nearby for STEAM Arts and Sciences, and the Student Center will further add to the vitality of the campus core.